German submarine U-406: Service history

 The boat's career began with training at 8th U-boat Flotilla on 22 October 1941, followed by active service on 1 May 1942 as part of the 7th Flotilla for the remainder of her service.

+She was attacked by a torpedo from a British Submarine on 5 May 1942, but the torpedo missed.

-During the attack of Convoy ON 92 on May 11 and May 12 1942, U-406 will suffer from torpedo launch failures on two separate occasions thus failing to hit any ship.
+During the attack of Convoy ON 92 on May 11 and May 12, 1942, U-406 suffered from torpedo launch failures on two separate occasions thus failing to hit any ship.

+On 5 May 1943, the boat collided with U-600, causing heavy damage to both ships and required a premature return to base in Saint Nazaire, France.